owncloud/QA/Server/Test_Plan_OC11_Docker_Smoke_Test.md

 - [ ] can open/download but cannot rename, move, delete, or upload in the folder

 Admin:
-- [ ] unshare "shared_with_marie" — it disappears from Marie's "Shared with me"
+- [ ] unshare "shared_with_marie" — it disappears from Marie's "Shared with you"

 ## Case 4: Group share